 spiritual gifts.
 Chapter

-12 speaks to the Christ centeredness of the gifts.
+12 speaks to the Christ centeredness gifts and ministries of the Holy

 the way through this letter we see the problems that the Corinthian

 next three chapters Paul answers questions about the abuses of spiritual